learn-co-curriculum/dsc-mle/README.md

 ## Introduction

 "Parameter Inference" is one of the most important concepts of predictive machine learning.
-In this lesson, we will try to build an intuition and develop a sound understanding of the the ideas around this concept.
-We will first look at the maximum likelihood estimation (MLE) for the posterior probability based on observed data.
-The lesson explains the context of a random experiment involving a series of coin tosses to conclude the general formula for MLE for a binomial distribution.
+In this lesson, you will begin to build an intuition surrounding the the ideas around this concept.
+You'll first look at the maximum likelihood estimation (MLE) for the posterior probability based on observed data.
+(A direct application of Bayes Theorem.)
+From there, you'll conduct a random experiment involving a series of coin tosses to derive the general formula for MLE of a binomial distribution.

 ## Objectives